micmejia/bible-dump/AMPC/Matthew/Matt 24.md

-From the fig tree learn this lesson: as soon as its [^k]young shoots become soft and tender and it puts out its leaves, you know [^l]of a surety that summer is near.
+From the fig tree learn this lesson: as soon as its young shoots become soft and tender and it puts out its leaves, you know of a surety that summer is near.